Stay Warm Safely: Cruise Heating Pad Rules, Safety Checks, and Packing Tips

 In some cases, you may be able to retrieve it later, but if the crew deems it unsafe, they’ll hold onto it for the duration of the trip.

-Fire Hazards and Safety Features
+Avoid Fire Hazards with Heating Pad Safety Features

 The main reason cruise lines restrict certain electrical devices is the risk of fire.